iDoka/awesome-embedded-software/README.md

 * [gzat](https://github.com/gzhouct/gzat) - Portable AT command parsing library in C++ language.
 * [ATParser](https://github.com/ARMmbed/ATParser) - An mbed-os compatible AT command parser.
 * [atcommander](https://github.com/malachi-iot/atcommander) - Portable C++ library for sending AT commands and parsing their responses.
+* [LwESP](https://github.com/MaJerle/lwesp) - Lightweight ESP AT commands parser library to communicate with ESP8266 or ESP32 Wi-Fi module using AT commands.

 #### Various protocols